 1. Get to know your grass.
 First of all, not all grass is the same.
 Just like plants, there’s all sorts of varieties that can be found in different regions.
 And each has its own preference in terms of nutrients, exposure to sunlight and even height.
 Find out what type of grass you have before anything; this will help you understand what it needs to get greener.

 Generally speaking, you will find cool-season grasses in the northern states of the U.S. While warm-season grasses can be found in the south.
 This should help you create a shortlist of potentials.
 If you’re still unsure, ask your local garden store for guidance.

 2. Test your soil.
 The next step is to figure out what properties your soil has.
 This, combined with your grass type, can help you determine what’s missing for the best growth.
-Soil test kits are widely available, we recommend Luster Leaf 1602 Soil Test Kit ($15.99 at Amazon (opens in new tab)).
+Soil test kits are widely available, we recommend Luster Leaf 1602 Soil Test Kit ($12.44 at Amazon).

 The ideal soil will ultimately depend on your grass type, but as a rule of thumb you want a slightly acidic pH level of 6-7, as well as an abundance of nitrogen, phosphorus and potassium.
 Bear in mind that cool-season grasses prefer the pH to be slightly higher than warm-season grasses.
 You should aim to test your soil yearly to make sure the minerals are sufficient.

 3. Break out the fertilizer.
 Now you know what’s missing, you can buy the best fertilizer to suit your yard.
 Most fertilizers contain nitrogen, potassium, and phosphorus, however, the ingredients and proportions vary to suit different needs.
 That means when you pick out your fertilizer, look for one which will balance out your mineral levels.
 Some fertilizers also feature useful additions such as iron supplements to encourage greener growth, while others contain weed killer.